zoltantoth0409/liferay-portal/readme/BREAKING_CHANGES.markdown

 #### Why was this change made?

-This change was made to enable image drag and drop handling in CKEditor, and have a common solution for both Alloy Editor and CKEditor.
+This change enables image drag and drop handling in CKEditor and provides a common image uploader for both Alloy Editor and CKEditor.

 ---------------------------------------